If you’re new to the world of points and miles, picking the right credit card can feel downright overwhelming.

 What about APR (Annual Percentage Rate)?

-APR should never factor into the calculation of a points and mileage card because if you are trying to play the points and miles game, you should never be carrying a balance on your credit card.
+To be frank, APR should never factor into the calculation of a points and mileage card because if you are trying to play the points and miles game, you should never carry a balance on your credit card.

-There is absolutely nothing wrong in carrying a balance if you need to- credit cards exist for a reason and they can be a literal lifeline!
+There is absolutely nothing wrong in carrying a balance if needed- credit cards exist for a reason and they can be a literal lifeline at times!
 However, the interest that can accrue on a balance can completely negate any perks gained from a points and miles journey.
 Thus, if you are someone who tends to carry a balance on your credit cards, I recommend checking out some resources here that may be helpful on your journey to tackle your credit card debt.

 Final Thoughts

-The landscape of benefits is also ever changing (unfortunately most of the changes are downgrades and not upgrades) so I recommend checking in directly with the any credit card in question to confirm their current offerings, knowing full well that these perks can change at any time.
+The landscape of benefits is ever-changing (unfortunately most of the changes are downgrades and not upgrades) so I recommend checking in directly with the credit card in question to confirm their current offerings, but keep in mind that these perks can change at any time, and often without warning.